MicrosoftDocs/customer-insights/ci-docs/journeys/email-creation-with-html-edits.md

   - enduser
 ---

-# Preview: Use enhanced HTML controls and import HTML snippets into the email editor
+# Preview: Use enhanced HTML controls and import HTML snippets

 > [!IMPORTANT]
 > A preview feature is a feature that is not complete, but is made available before it’s officially in a release so customers can get early access and provide feedback.
 Preview features aren’t meant for production use and may have limited or restricted functionality.